scivision-gallery/plant-phenotyping-classification/README.md

 jupyter notebook
 ```

-Open one of the notebooks on the repository, e.g.:
+Open one of the notebooks on the repository.
+Currently, we have:
 - mapreader_plant_scivision_v2.ipynb

 ## Where are the MapReader models stored?